mhertel278/pizza_store/README.md

 # Pizza Store Sales Dashboard

-## Project Aim:
+## Project Scope:
 - Use Python Pandas to read in and explore sales data for a fictional pizza store and determine if any data cleaning or transformation is required
 - Build a monthly sales and KPI dashboard
-- Used Python to analyze the data for confirming the accuracy of the calculations on the dashboard
+- Analyze data in Python for confirming the accuracy of the calculations on the dashboard
 - Find insights in sales data for December 2015 (most recent month in the dataset) and recommend business decisions based on the data